 Tip 3: Create other user assists that save time and effort as well as help proposal teams create quality data.

-This is where software tools can make a difference and simplify life for the proposal teams.
-For example, in BOEMax, you can create a library of common processes complete with a list of tasks along with resource labor hours and material requirements.
+This is where bidding software tools can make a difference and simplify life for the proposal teams.
+For example, in BOEMax proposal software, you can create a library of common processes complete with a list of tasks along with resource labor hours and material requirements.
 Proposal teams can easily copy the process library tasks as a basis to create and substantiate their estimates.
 They can also search other projects for common tasks they can copy and use to develop their basis of estimate.

 You can also establish common source data imported from your corporate systems all proposal teams can use as a foundation such as a master parts or assembly list complete with manufacturer, unit of measure, and unit price details.
 Proposal teams can quickly create bills of materials for their project from these master lists and easily determine part or assembly pricing using credible source data.